Teo44/OpenRoutePlanner/documentation/weekly_report_2.md

 some optimisations or caching make Dijkstra faster.
 Either A* needs more optimisation or the graph needs to be larger.

+The XML-parser is too inefficient to parse larger files, somewhere between 500Mb and 4.7Gb the parsing will fail due to Java garbage collection taking up most of the CPU time.
+Haven't managed to fix this yet, might have to redo the parsing differently.

 ## Plan for next week
 * Fix and finish A*
 * Start working on IDA*